KenKundert/emborg/doc/configuring.rst

 ===========

 Settings file go in ~/.config/emborg.
-You need a shared settings file and then one file for each repository you need.
+You need a shared settings file and then one file for each backup configuration you need.
 Except for *configurations* and *default_configuration* any setting may be place in the shared file or the repository specific file.
-If a setting shows in both files, the version on the configuration specific file dominates.
+If a setting is found in both files, the version in the configuration specific file dominates.

 You can get a complete list of available configuration settings by running::